- Awards + Funding

 Being admitted in a graduate program is an invitation to immerse oneself in an academic park of finite dimensions.

-Being enrolled in a graduate program is to academically explore, and expand your knowledge base, skill set, exposure to disciplinary norms of research, and understand and embrace academic risk.
-Simply put, it is an invitation to embrace and expand the academic park; expanding knowledge, capability, ethics and societal well-being, and diversity.
-It is a way to develop a life-long learning philosophy, leadership skills, and communication skills as you learn to engage and exchange ideas with your peers and other thought leaders from around the world.
+Being enrolled in a graduate program is an open invitation to academically explore.
+Simply put, it is an arena of opportunity to expand your knowledge base & skill set, be exposed to disciplinary norms of research, learn and embrace academic risk, ethics, societal well-being, and diversity.
+It is a way to develop an ever-evolving life-long learning philosophy, skills in leadership and communication in interacting with peers and others from around the world.